boolean404/javafx-library-management-system/README.md

 - admin@mmit.com
 - admin

-User login
-- boboaung@gmail.com
-- boboaung

-Admin can add delete edit to other librarian, other can only edit therir info.
+Admin can add delete edit to other librarian, other can't.